 The day ended with a quick stop in the Bo-Kaap neighborhood which is known for its colorful houses.
 This neighborhood is more than just pretty houses, many of the residents are descendants of former slaves and during Apartheid, the neighborhood was designated as a Muslim-only area.
 This diverse community is very open and welcoming considering people constantly stop in front of their homes to take pictures.
 Though, we did meet one feisty resident who told us about how she dealt with people who overstepped their bounds to get a great picture on her property.
 So, if you visit Bo-Kaap, please be respectful of the residents and their space.

 Vineyard Tour!!!
 We elected to book a tour with The Wine Flies which offers a guided tour of five vineyards in Stellenbosch with tastings at each vineyard.
-I will write a blog post about my day in Stellenbosch because it was tremendous and it deserves its own blog post.
+I wrote a blog post about my day in Stellenbosch because it was tremendous and it deserves its own blog post.
 Just know that if you are a lover of wine, you must visit Stellenbosch and experience the quality of a South African wine.

 African Penguins!
 We took a drive south of Cape Town to Boulder Beach.
 This was a truly stunning beach.
 Huge boulders were sprinkled around the beach hiding cute little penguins.
 The African penguins are protected in this environment and their community has been able to grow and flourish.
 They did not seem bothered by the paparazzi and were very friendly.